Transformers: Armada: Other Cybertronians

+Humans

+Bradley "Rad" White (voiced by Kirby Morrow) and Carlos Lopez (voiced by Matt Hill) are best friends who reactivated the Mini-Con ship while exploring the caves outside their city.
+Soon joined by their friend Alexis Thi Dang (voiced by Tabitha St. Germain), they befriended the Street Action Team Mini-Cons as Megatron and Optimus Prime's forces arrived on Earth.
+This led to their alliance with Optimus and the Autobots, as they frequently helped them on missions, teaching them the ways of Earth.
+Unfortunately, they were unable to keep their friendship with the Autobots a secret from the local bullies, Billy (voiced by Andrew Francis) and Fred (voiced by Tony Sampson), but the two boys quickly softened and became friends with the trio, as they too became Autobot allies.

 Production and release

 Development

 Transformers: Armada was written and produced in Japan, with creative input from America.
 However, the show premiered on Cartoon Network's Toonami in America before its original Japanese counterpart had aired—the result of a demanding production schedule set by the network, which caused the series to be fast-tracked out of production.
 Consequently, Armada features a lot of unfinished animation (which would go on to be perfected for the completed Japanese episodes), and a hastily produced dub which features many errors in naming such as Sureshock being repeatedly called "Grindor" in multiple episodes, Hot Shot being called "Hot Rod", and Optimus's Mini-Con partner Sparkplug being called "Leader-1" (the same name as Megatron's Mini-Con), as well as transliteration and nonsensical dialogue which does not match the action onscreen.

 Veteran Transformers voice actors Garry Chalk and David Kaye appear in the English dub of series as Optimus Prime and Megatron respectively.
 Chalk previously voiced the equivalent character Optimus Primal in Beast Wars: Transformers and Beast Machines: Transformers, while Kaye voiced a different version of Megatron in the same shows.

 When Armada was released on DVD in Japan, each of the thirteen volumes came with a four-page mini-manga and an exclusive repainted Mini-Con figure.
 The manga, titled Tales of the Microns: Linkage, feature these repaints in an original story which served to fill in many of the blank spots and plot holes in the animated series.